tommyettinger/anim8-gdx/README.md

 (If the Wikimedia Commons source file is deleted, the original is available in the history of [this other image](https://commons.wikimedia.org/wiki/File:Leonardo_da_Vinci_-_Mona_Lisa_(Louvre,_Paris)FXD.tif)).

-There are other generated images, both .gif and .png, with different color counts and algorithms used in the images/ folder.
+There are other test images used in the src/test/resources/ folder and its subfolders.
 AllRGB.png uses all possible RGB colors exactly once; it was made by user Meyermagic and called Hamiltonian 1, [available here](https://allrgb.com/hamiltonian-1).
 Cat.jpg is my cat, Satchmo.
 Frog.jpg is a public-domain image of a red-eyed tree frog, [taken by Carey James Balboa](https://commons.wikimedia.org/wiki/File:Red_eyed_tree_frog_edit2.jpg).
 Landscape.jpg is [Among the Sierra Nevada by Albert Bierstadt](https://commons.wikimedia.org/wiki/File:Albert_Bierstadt_-_Among_the_Sierra_Nevada,_California_-_Google_Art_Project.jpg),